-“Sparkling Swedish soprano” Johanna Wallroth was thrust into the limelight when she won First Prize in the prestigious Mirjam Helin International Singing Competition in 2019 with her “immediately engaging, intelligent and detailed” performance (Bachtrack).
+“Sparkling Swedish soprano” Johanna Wallroth was thrust into the limelight last year when she took First Prize in the prestigious Mirjam Helin International Singing Competition with her “immediately engaging, intelligent and detailed performance” (Bachtrack).
+Wallroth has subsequently joined the Opernstudio of Wiener Staatsoper from the 2020/21 season, where her roles include Giannetta in L’Elisir d’Amore, Papagena in Die Zauberflöte, Voice from Heaven in Don Carlos and Blondchen in a children’s version of Die Entfuhrung aus dem Serail.

-Originally trained at the Royal Swedish Ballet School, Wallroth shifted her principle focus to voice and has been studying at the Universität für Musik und darstellende Kunst Vienna since 2016.
-She made her operatic debut as Barbarina (Le Nozze di Figaro) under Arnold Östman at Ulriksdal Palace Theatre, Stockholm in 2013, going on to appear as Eurydice (Orfeo ed Eurydice) at MDW Wien, Despina (Così fan tutte) at Schlosstheater Schönbrunn Wien and Pamina (Die Zauberflöte) at Moscow’s Gnesin Academy.
-Johanna has since returned to Schlosstheater Schönbrunn as both Gretel (Hänsel und Gretel) and Susanna (Le Nozze di Figaro) and portrayed the role of Ismene in Telemann’s Orpheus at Vadstena Castle.
+Originally trained at the Royal Swedish Ballet School, Wallroth shifted her principle focus to voice, going on to graduate from Vienna’s Universität für Musik und darstellende Kunst (MDW).
+She made her operatic debut in 2013, as Barbarina (Le Nozze di Figaro) under Arnold Östman at Ulriksdal Palace Theatre, Stockholm and subsequently appearing as Eurydice (Orfeo ed Eurydice) at MDW Wien, Despina (Così fan tutte) at Vienna’s Schlosstheater Schönbrunn and Pamina (Die Zauberflöte) at Moscow’s Gnesin Academy.
+Johanna has since returned to Schlosstheater Schönbrunn as both Gretel (Hänsel und Gretel) and Susanna (Le Nozze di Figaro), portrayed the role of Ismene in Telemann’s Orpheus at Vadstena Castle and performed the roles of Sandmännchen and Taumännchen (Hänsel und Gretel) in a new production for Norrlandsoperan, Umeå.

 We hope you enjoy receiving news from us, but if you would like to opt out of receiving emails from HarrisonParrott or PolyArts at any time, you can do so by sending an email to firstname.lastname@example.org or by clicking the UNSUBSCRIBE link at the bottom of any email that you receive from us.